ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/05-kruskals-algorithm.md

 The only tricky part to this algorithm is determining if two vertices belong to the same equivalence class.
-Fortunately, the ideal algorithm is available for the purpose -- the [Union/Find]{.term} algorithm, described in @sec:disjoint-sets.
+Fortunately, the ideal algorithm is available for the purpose -- the [Union/Find]{.term} algorithm, described in @sec:trees:disjoint-sets.
 Here is an implementation for Kruskal's algorithm.
 Note that since the MST will never have more than $|\mathbf{V}|-1$ edges, we can return as soon as the MST contains enough edges.